gypsydave5/gypsydave5.github.io/_posts/2015-10-07-text-processing-with-ruby-review.md

 processing and fuzzy matching using Phrasie and Text are shown off too.

+I've found [_Text Processing with Ruby_][bookSite] a great exploration of working with text both inside and outside of Ruby.
+Reading it has extended my knowledge of Ruby significantly, while giving me a wealth of new techniques and tools to use to manipulate text.

-And that may be the biggest selling point of this book: it's a book I can apply to my work _right away_ - I am literally using the things I've learned at work today.
-Perfect for the beginner Rubyist, or anyone who wants some standout techniques for handling text whatever language they're using.
+And that may be the biggest selling point of this book: I can apply it _right away_ - I am literally using the things I've learned at work today.
+Perfect for the beginner to intermediate Rubyist, or any programmer who wants some standout techniques for handling text whatever language they're using.

 [^1]: The author gave an interesting example of the power available in command line tools when I saw him speak at [Brighton Ruby], comparing the processing speed of Hadoop against a laptop's UNIX tool chain using small (~2GB) data sets.
-You can read more about this comparison on [Adam Drake's blog][BigDataCli].
+You can read more about this comparison on [Adam Drake's blog][BigDataCLI].

 [BigDataCLI]: http://aadrake.com/command-line-tools-can-be-235x-faster-than-your-hadoop-cluster.html
 [authorName]: https://robm.me.uk/